Kgkkjjj/MKD/README.md

 - `mv.pyoc` - move or rename a file
 - `mkdir.pyoc` - create directories
 - `grep.pyoc` - search for text in a file

+Use `python pyoc.py --list` to see all available commands.
+Every tool accepts `--help` to print its usage.

 ## Usage